redhat-ai-dev/ai-rhdh-installer/docs/APP-SETUP.md

 ### Procedure

-1. Navigate to [Developer Settings](https://github.com/settings/apps) on GitHub and click `Personal access tokens` on the left hand side.
-Select `Tokens (classic)`.
-2. From the `Generate new token` drop down menu under the page banner, select `Generate new token (classic)`.
+1. See [creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) on the GitHub official documentation.
-3. Enter a name and expiration date for your new token.
-For the scopes you should select `repo`, selecting this option will include all scopes within `repo`.
+2. For the scopes you should select `repo`, selecting this option will include all scopes within `repo`.
-4. Select `Generate token`, when your token is visible please save this token somewhere safe for later reference.

 ![Example of Repo Scope](../assets/repo-scope-example.png)